lmansfieldPC/iOSAppDevelopment/Class_Notes6_YourFirstApp.md

 struct ContentView: View {
     // We initialize variables before the body
     // We must use the @State annotation to tell Swift that we want to monitor the "state" of these variables.
-    // If there state changes (ie. the values changes), the UI must be changed.
+    // If there state changes (ie. the value changes), the UI must be changed.
     @State var numDogs: Int = 0
     @State var numCats: Int = 0
     @State var numBirds: Int = 0